Skip to contents

 pswarm.type

 Character string, setting the type/version of particle swarm algorithm if method = "pswarm".
 There are two types available: pswarm.type = "SPSO2007" and pswarm.type = "SPSO2011".
 The latter introduced an adaptive random topology, which allows the swarm to dynamically adjust its communication structure.
 This helps in maintaining diversity in the swarm and improves the algorithm's ability to escape local optima.
 This type generally offers better performance on larger multidimensional spaces than the pswarm.type = "SPSO2007", which uses a more static topology.
 Details may be found in the References of the optim_for_EPR_fitness.
-Default: pswarm.type = NULL (actually corresponding to "SPSO2007", that performs slightly better on smaller scales such as simulations of EPR spectra).
+Default: pswarm.type = NULL (actually corresponding to "SPSO2007", that performs slightly better on smaller scales such as common simulations of EPR spectra with lower number of parameters like hyperfine coupling constants).

 check.fit.plot